SEO for Dynamic Websites

 - Search Ads

 Reasons your site may not be included: Your pages are dynamically generated.
 We can index dynamically generated pages.
 However, because our web crawler can easily overwhelm and crash sites serving dynamic content, we limit the number of dynamic pages we index.

 What are the problems that search engines face in indexing dynamic URLs?

 - Search engines often consider a dynamic URL an infinite set of links.

-- Since dynamic URLs find maximum application in online shopping carts, there is a possibility of incorporating a session ID to a particular page in the site.
+- Since dynamic URLs find maximum application in online shopping carts, incorporating a session ID to a particular page in the site is possible.
 As session IDs of that particular page change, the search engine spider needs to index an infinite number of copies of the same page, which is a Herculean task for them.

-- Indexing the same dynamic page might overload the servers of the search engines and therefore prevent the search engines from showing the most relevant information in the fastest possible time.
+- Indexing the same dynamic page might overload the search engines’ servers and therefore prevent the search engines from showing the most relevant information in the fastest possible time.

 What are the options to make a search engine index your dynamic URLs?

 - A static page linked to an array of dynamic pages